RuneSkovrupHansen/rust/README.md

 A value of recursive type can have another value of the same type as part of itself.
 Recursive types pose an issue because at compile time Rust needs to know how much space a type takes up.
 However, the nesting of values of recursive types could theoretically continue infinitely, so Rust can’t know how much space the value needs.
 Because boxes have a known size, we can enable recursive types by inserting a box in the recursive type definition.

-Essentially, since a box is just a pointer (stored on the stack) which points to data (stored on the heap) is can be used to create types which an "unknown size".
+Essentially, since a box is just a pointer (stored on the stack) which points to data (stored on the heap) is can be used to create types with an "unknown size".

 *cons list* example.
 Common recursive type, not common in Rust, but good basis for other recursive structures.